drcloud/arx/doc/source/index.rst

 :class:`~arx.bundle.Data`\s, which themselves reference :class:`~arx.sources.core.Source`\s.
 A :class:`~arx.sources.core.Source` can
 reference local files, inline data or a URL.
-Sources can have *file* or *archive* nature: a Git repository has an archive nature while a direct HTTP reference has a file nature.
+Sources can have *file* or *archive* nature: a Git repository has an directory nature while a direct HTTP reference has a file nature.

 The Arx API provides for flexible reading and writing of bundles and direct,